appium/appium-uiautomator2-driver/README.md

 - mobile: swipeGesture
 - mobile: scrollGesture

-These gestures are documented in the [Automating Mobile Gestures](https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/android/android-mobile-gestures.md) tutorial.
-Refer [W3C Actions API](https://appiumpro.com/editions/29-automating-complex-gestures-with-the-w3c-actions-api) if you need to automate more complicated gestures.
+These gestures are documented in the [Automating Mobile Gestures](docs/android-mobile-gestures.md) tutorial.
+Check [W3C Actions API](https://appiumpro.com/editions/29-automating-complex-gestures-with-the-w3c-actions-api) and
+[Low-Level Insights on Android Input Events](docs/actions.md) if you need to automate more complicated gestures.

 ### mobile: scroll